mmaldo/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

+To get a better view of the daily activity pattern we will take a look at the max average steps from all the intervals and we will take a look at a time series plot of the average steps that occured throughout the recorded days.

 #### Average steps in an interval was first calculated with ddply.

 ```r